-$$a \in \underset{a}{\operatorname{arg\,max}} \mu(s, a) + \lambda \sigma(s, a).$$ compute directly an estimate of the standard deviation over multiple estimations of the Q function, and use it to guide the exploration.
+$$a \in \operatorname{arg\,max}{a} \mu(s, a) + \lambda \sigma(s, a).$$ compute directly an estimate of the standard deviation over multiple estimations of the Q function, and use it to guide the exploration.
 However, such methods do not propagate the variance through the Bellman equation, and thus the agent is not able to be foresighted w.r.t. future exploration possibilities.
 Contrary to these approaches, the recent "uncertainty Bellman equation" (UBE) [23] propagates variance estimates of the Q-value with a Bellman recursion and uses the estimates for posterior sampling (our action selection is deterministic).
 For tabular policies, UBE estimates local uncertainty proportional to the inverse visitation count similarly to count based approaches and for neural network policies a linear uncertainty approximation is used.
 Instead, our implicit state/action specific uncertainty estimation is based on the diversity in the Q-function ensemble field taking future Qfunction uncertainty into account.
 Moreover, contrary to our approach, UBE assumes that the MDP is a directed acyclic graph.

 Entropic regularization has been extensively used in reinforcement learning, either for ensuring stability [20], [29], [32] and sample efficiency or for providing risk awareness [11], [17], [30].
-However, this entropic regularization, is usually performed on the state-action distribution [22], and it is thus applied to the so-called "aleatoric" uncertainty.
-This kind of uncertainty is related to the intrinsic stochasticity of the MDP and to the distribution of state-action space inducted by the policy.
+However, the entropic regularization is usually performed on the state-action distribution [22], and thus applied to the so-called "aleatoric" uncertainty.
+This kind of uncertainty is related to the intrinsic stochasticity of the MDP and to the state-action distribution induced by the policy.
 The Boltzmann policy [14], [38] or the soft Bellman equations are derived from this principle.
-On contrary, our entropic regularization is applied to the "epistemic" uncertainty, or, in other words, on the uncertainty about the model (in this specific case about the Q-function).
-At the best of our knowledge this is the first attempt to use an entropic regularization on the epistemic uncertainty to drive exploration.
+In contrast, our entropic regularization is applied to the "epistemic" uncertainty, or, in other words, to the model uncertainty (in this specific case to the Qfunction uncertainty).
+To the best of our knowledge this is the first attempt to use entropic regularization on the epistemic uncertainty to drive exploration.